Explore the magical setting and rich climbing environment of Moab with She Moves Mountains!

 What happens if it rains or the weather is poor?

 All of our retreats are rain or snow or smoke or shine.
 We do our best to choose dates where this won't be an issue, but it's always a possibility.
 Even more so with the changing climate.
-If poor weather occurs we will propose alternative activities such as movement skills at the climbing gym, technical skills lessons such as anchor building or multi-pitch clinics, or hiking.
+If poor weather occurs we will propose alternative activities such as a morning at the climbing gym, technical skills lessons such as anchor building or multi-pitch clinics, canyoneering, or one of the amazing hikes that Moab has to offer.
+Sandstone is especially fragile, and absorbs water like a sponge.
+It takes longer to dry and we don't climb on wet rock.

 If poor weather will ruin your experience we suggest that you purchase "cancel for any reason" trip protection as we will not be providing any refunds due to weather related issues.